cshum/imagor/README.md

 #### Image Cache

-Imagor maintains an in-memory cache of decoded image pixels, keyed by URL.
+Imagor maintains an in-memory cache of decoded image pixels, keyed by image path.
 This avoids repeated I/O and decode for the same source image across different requests — base images, `watermark()` and `image()` filter overlays all share the same cache.

-The cache stores raw pixel buffers keyed by URL.
+The cache stores raw pixel buffers keyed by image path.
 Each request gets its own independent image object reconstructed from the cached bytes, so concurrent requests are fully safe with no shared mutable state.
 The cache is backed by [ristretto](https://github.com/dgraph-io/ristretto) with LRU eviction and a configurable byte budget.

 ```dotenv
 VIPS_CACHE_SIZE=52428800      # Cache byte budget (e.g. 50 MiB).
 Default 0 = disabled